eeue56/gweld/README.md

 # gweld

-A very minimal SimpleHttpServer/http.server alternative in Node.js with live-reload.
+A minimal SimpleHttpServer/http.server alternative in Node.js with live-reload.

+Supports:

+- "Smart" live-reloading to trigger when an request file is changed (i.e reload index.html if it uses main.css, and main.css changes)
+- ESM-imports client-side
+- Video streaming
+- Very quick

 # Install